bitwalker/distillery/docs/config/runtime.md

 ### Wrap up

-As you can see, configuring `kernel` is not particuarly easy, compared to the methods for configuring the rest of the system; luckily this is a special case scenario, which most applications may never encounter.
-But if you do have a need, I hope the above gives you a good lay of the land, and some options for working around the discomfort.
+As you can see, there are a variety of ways to configure your release at runtime.
+In general, you should reach for config providers for app config, and `vm.args` for VM config - if those approaches aren't viable, one of these others may work for you.

 ## Configuring Applications